AshishPandey26/AsHisH1-1paNdeY/README.md

 - 👋 Hi, I’m (Ashish Pandey)
 - 👀 I’m interested in space rovers and robotic arm building project
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, Blender, UnityEngine
-- 💞️ I’m looking to collaborate with someone who can teach me on projects for robotic arm making
-- 📫 How to reach me insta: @ashishpandey_26
+- 📫 You can reach me at insta: @ashishpandey_26

 <!---
 AsHisH1-1paNdeY/AsHisH1-1paNdeY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.